What goes down the drain can end up in your local streams and rivers. Even if you don’t live by a river you can still

 For more information please visit the Thames Water website

-Small, barely visible pieces of plastic that can enter our freshwater environment and affect aquatic life.
 These fibers come from a range of sources including our homes when we wash our clothes.
 A single wash of synthetic clothes may release 700,000 microplastic fibres.
 These go down the drain and ultimately end up in local streams and rivers.
 However they don’t need to!
-Simply use one of the products listed below to reduce micro plastics going down your drain.
+Please read this information leaflet to find out how to reduce microplastic pollution from your wash.

 These products can help to reduced microplastic going down your drain:

 Check your property is connected right.
 If your household appliances such as toilets and washing machines are incorrectly plumbed into the surface water drain, instead of the foul sewer for treatment, they are ‘misconnected’ and will be polluting your local watercourses.

 Waste water contain lots of nasty chemical and pollutants that harm wildlife and damage habitat.
 Correctly connected drains will take all waste water to either a sewage treatment works or a domestic treatment system (such as a septic tank).
 Here it is treated to reduce its impact on wildlife before it is discharged into a watercourse.

 Surface water drains, like road drains or rainwater downpipes, carry water directly to streams or rivers.
 This means if they carry anything other than rainwater it can have a devastating impact, potentially causing water to become toxic and killing wildlife.
 This is easily avoided by simply ensuring your all your waste water (from toilets, sinks, washing machines, dishwashers ect…) goes down the foul water drain, NOT a surface water drain.

 Check if your property is connected right by visiting Connect Right: